Intelligent Risk Management

 Other Publications

-In addition to the 2021 book "Intelligent Analysis: How to Defeat Uncertainty in High-Stakes Decisions," Jay and Steve have published the following:
+In addition to their 2024 book "Make Every Word Count - A Structured Approach to Build and Deliver High Impact Analysis" and their 2021 book "Intelligent Analysis: How to Defeat Uncertainty in High-Stakes Decisions," Jay and Steve have published the following:

 Managing Risks and Uncertainty from Russia's Invasion of Ukraine (April 2022)